You feel empty inside…

 Do INTJs seek any help when depressed?

 INTJs are unlikely to seek outside help and would rather deal with their depression themselves.
 It might be near impossible to convince them to call on any kind of professional help.
+If you try asking if INTJ needs any help, you will most likely receive a death stare.
 Why is this?

 Second, INTJs think that every problem has a solution and they can find it without help.
 Seeking help might look like the problem was too difficult, or that the INTJ wasn’t intelligent enough to find the solution on his own.